From the editor:

 “Good enough.”
 Kegan is matter-of-fact; there’s no pride or modesty in his voice.
 He is too old to be twenty-three.

 Ethan’s father leans toward me.
-“Mark wants to work for the CIA,” he explains.
+“Kegan wants to work for the CIA,” he explains.
 “I think he would’ve joined the military if it hadn’t been for his asthma.
 Michelle and I are staunch Democrats; we don’t even own any guns!”
 He shakes his head.
 “I don’t know where he gets it from.”

 After dinner, I step outside onto the back porch under the pretense of phoning my parents.
 My fingers shake as I call the number.
 After three rings, I hear Pearl’s voice.